 8. Tokyo Metropolitan Government Building (Tokyo City Hall)

 The New Tokyo City Hall Complex replaced the 1957 Tokyo Metropolitan Government Office; the tops of the towers are irregularly shaped to lessen the effects of Tokyo winds.
-Built-in 1991, in the postmodern style, the design idea was based upon Two-towered Gothic cathedral, after Notre Dame in Paris.
+Built-in 1991, in the postmodern style, the design idea was based upon a Two-towered Gothic cathedral, after Notre Dame in Paris.

 9. Nichinan Cultural Centre, Nichinan